 These work-based learning courses give you the opportunity to earn money with an employer whilst attending college.
 View the occupational areas we offer apprenticeships in.

 There is a range of Pre-entry programmes for young people who need more time to explore their options and develop Maths/English and communication skills.
 These routes prepare you for both full-time studies, employment and Apprenticeships.
-The core subject is employability skills and based on individual circumstances and interest can include time in a variety of vocational subjects working to awards where appropriate.
+The core subject is employability skills and based on individual circumstances and interests can include time in a variety of vocational subjects working to awards where appropriate.